BaiyangZhang/BaiyangZhang.github.io/_posts/2026-08-08-Bare-Minimum-of-Abelian-Decomposition.md

 LHS = -f''_ {n} (r) \mathcal{C}_ {\nu}.
 $$

-Note that the $f''$ here is not a direct result of $\partial^{2}f$, for we are working with spherical coordinates.
+Note that the $f''$ here is not simply a rewriting of $\partial^{2}f$, for we are working with spherical coordinates.
 In those coordinates, we have

 $$
 \mathcal{C} = -\frac{1}{g}\hat{r}_ {n}\times \hat{r}_ {n} = -\frac{1}{g}